Moduli spaces of semitoric systems: The completion

 \subsection{The completion must contain \texorpdfstring{$\mcomplmk$}{BLAH}}

 In the next few lemmas we start with $\mmk$ and build up to $\mcomplmk$ in several steps, showing that each inclusion is dense.
 First we will show that the completion of $\mmk$ must include at least all rational labeled polygons which satisfy the convexity requirements.
+We will use the following result of Pelayo-Pires-Ratiu-Sabatini. \begin{lemma}[{\cite[Remark 23]{PePRS2013}}] Any corner of a rational convex polygon can be edited in a small neighborhood so that it is still a rational convex polygon and in that neighborhood every corner is Delzant.
+Moreover, such a neighborhood can be made as small as desired. \end{lemma}